-It builds its own leaf lined nest as the Sugar Glider.
+It builds its own leaf lined nest in a tree hollow as the Sugar Glider.

 Breeding takes place from August with each female producing 2 young which develop in the pouch till 70 days old, they are then placed in the communal nest where they spend a further 30 days before leaving with mum to forage at night.
 As most Australian marsupials they are strictly nocturnal, not venturing out till it is totally dark.
 Predators are many, untill white man arrived these were mainly owls, kookaburras and goannas.
 These days domestic and feral cats unfortunately account for very high numbers of these animals demise.If you do own a cat, please ensure it is inside at night, and has a collar on with more than 3 bells.